w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

 Provides resources about involving real users with disabilities early on in the design process, and throughout the development and maintenances stages of websites.
 Emphasize how usability testing with people with disabilities also addresses mainstream audiences as well as people with situational limitations.
 Explain the ethical considerations required when working with people, including people with disabilities.

+**Tip**: Underline the fact that experienced users are preferred since their use of assistive technologies and/or adaptive strategies will be much more confident than that of people who is less experienced.
+Encourage students  to take time and compensation into account and to respect people with disabilities as they would respect others.

 ##### Learning outcomes